-In order to approve a non-Loyola program, the non-Loyola selected must meet one of the following criteria:
+In order to receive approval for a non-Loyola program, the program must meet one of the following criteria:

 - The non-Loyola program must be offered through an accredited, four-year, degree-granting institution in the United States providing an American transcript upon completion of the program OR